 This is a great method for silent testing.
 Have your learner read aloud with no help at all from you.
 To gauge their current reading level, put a finger down for every unknown or difficult word.
 Don’t count names of people or places.
 If you end up with five fingers down on any page, the book is too hard!
 Choose an easier one – lots of easy ones!

-Use as a benchmark for books having little text on each page e.g. many excellent illustrated children’s books.
+Use this method as a benchmark for books that have only a small amount of text on each page, e.g. there are many excellent illustrated children’s books.

 3. In-Between Books